jundalisay/superb/content/en/research/constitutions/br/title-07/chapter-01.md

-125TITLE VII
-The Economic and Financial Order
+TITLE 7: The Economic and Financial Order

 CHAPTER I
 The General Principles of the Economic Activity Article 170.
 The economic order, founded on the appreciation of the value of